 - Bake for about 30 – 40 minutes (baking time can vary depending on size of ramekins and temperature of water) or just until the custards are set (a slight jiggle is okay).

-- Refrigerate (uncovered) for at least 2 hours or until cold and firm. (after they are chilled they can be covered and stored in the refrigerator for about three days)
+- Immediately remove the custards from the water bath and cool to room temperature on a wire rack for about 15 minutes.
+When cooled, refrigerate the creme brulee uncovered for at least 2 hours or until cold and firm (after they are chilled they can be covered and stored in the refrigerator for about three days).

 - Remove the custards from the refrigerator and sprinkle an even layer (about 1 tablespoon) of granulated sugar over the top of the custard.

 - Using a handheld kitchen torch, caramelize the sugar until it is golden brown and bubbly.
 Place the torch about 2 inches, at an angle, over the custard and move the torch around until the sugar melts and caramelizes into a thin layer.